Psychology – Bachelor of Science

 |Obligatory minor subject||no|

-- Possibility to gain an additional certificate in forensic psychology
+- Possibiliity to gain an additonal certificate in forensic psychology

 Prospects and opportunities

-The bachelor’s degree qualifies you to immediately enter the work market.
-The programme in Konstanz offers good chances in this respect.
+The bachelor’s degree qualifies to enter the work market immediately.
 Typical fields of work for psychologists include:

 - Therapeutic-clinical fields, counselling services